-As I was explaining Cups of nun chai to Ahmed, I mentioned that there was next to nothing in the Australian media about the mass uprising of 2010 when he suddenly intervened and said, ‘Yes, that has always been our problem here in Kashmir’….
-Whether it be in history books, literature or the media people in Kashmir are conscious of the misrepresentation and under-representation of their story.
+I told Ahmed that there was next to nothing in the Australian media about the mass uprising of 2010.
+“Yes, that has always been our problem here in Kashmir,” he said.
+Whether in history books, literature or the media, people in Kashmir understand the misrepresentation and under-representation of their story.

 You feel frustrated.
 Mad.
 Going mad.
 Mad.
 You write.

 You think about the changing categories.
 Terrorist.
 Terrorist sympathiser.
 Then came more creative names.
 With an irony attached.
 ‘Agitational terrorist’.
 That was when people took to peaceful agitations.
 With no guns, the term then advanced to ‘Gunless violence’.
 You think about these things.
 You laugh.
 You tell them to people.
 Laughingly.
 Some laugh, some fall silent.

 You hear the news of a sixteen year old child, hit with a teargas shell on the head, who later breathed his last.…Friday evening one more young boy is shot dead because a group of them had looked at a military convoy which passed them by.

 Ahmed was from a locality in Srinagar that had — for better or worse — been a hub of militancy and state oppression since the early 1990s.
 “I was a teenager when the armed resistance broke out.
 It was unimaginable.
 The anxiety that filled each night.
 We sat at home in the dark, never knowing when the army or BSF troops would come through the door.”
 He had seen a lot, but his eyes spoke more loudly than words.
 Sometimes it is what one cannot say that carries the greatest weight.
 Some things are bigger than language.